katiehuangx/Transition-into-Data-Analytics/README.md

 ***

-# Who to Follow on Linkedin?
+# Whom to Follow on Linkedin?

-Still compiling the list...

 **Data Analytics**
 1. [Alex Freberg](https://www.linkedin.com/in/alex-freberg/)